Skip to content

 3. The Interim Bridge

 Do not rush the permanent hire.
 A panic-hired CTO will inherit a mess and churn within 12 months.
 Install an Interim CTO—an operator who speaks "fluent EBITDA and fluent DevOps."
 Their job is not to innovate, but to stabilize, document, and prepare the seat for the long-term leader.
-This "clean room" approach ensures the permanent hire walks into a system, not a crime scene.
+This "clean room" approach ensures the permanent hire walks into an operating system, not an undocumented backlog.

 The Verdict: Key person risk is only a risk if you refuse to manage it.
 A technical founder's exit is your best opportunity to mature the engineering organization.
 It forces you to move from tribal knowledge to turnkey operations—a shift that ultimately drives multiple expansion.